The Hoff Group at COMPASS

 What is the biggest lifestyle difference between Weston and Parkland?

-• Weston offers a master-planned, amenity-rich environment with a wide mix of housing types, while Parkland focuses on larger lots, privacy, and a nature-forward, lower-density feel.
+Weston offers a master-planned, amenity-rich environment with a wide mix of housing types, while Parkland provides larger lots, more privacy, and a nature-forward setting.

 How do commute times compare from Weston and Parkland to major job centers?

-• Weston often provides more direct access to key expressways for Broward and Miami routes, while Parkland can be equally convenient for northern Broward and southern Palm Beach commutes.
+Weston often provides more direct access to key expressways for Broward and Miami routes, while Parkland may be closer to northern Broward and Palm Beach destinations.

 Are HOAs stricter in Weston or Parkland?

-• It depends on the neighborhood.
-Many Weston communities have detailed architectural and aesthetic standards, while Parkland HOAs vary and may include rules tied to larger lots or equestrian use.
+It depends on the neighborhood.
+Many Weston communities have detailed architectural and aesthetic standards, while Parkland HOAs vary more by development.

 Do I need flood insurance in Weston or Parkland?

-• Requirements depend on the property’s FEMA flood zone and lender policies.
-Some areas are lower risk, but always verify the zone and obtain quotes for any specific address.
+Requirements depend on the property's FEMA flood zone and lender policies.
+Some areas are lower risk, but always verify and get quotes early.

 How do schools compare between Weston and Parkland?

-• Both are served by Broward County Public Schools.
-Quality and programs vary by address, so verify current boundaries, offerings, and performance for the homes you are considering.
+Both are served by Broward County Public Schools.
+Quality and programs vary by address, so verify current boundaries and performance data.

 Is resale typically easier in Weston or Parkland?

-• Weston generally sees more turnover across price points due to its broader housing mix.
-Parkland’s larger-lot homes may have tighter inventory and longer searches for specialized properties.
+Weston generally sees more turnover across price points due to its broader housing mix.
+Parkland's larger-lot market may have slower turnover but strong demand for the right properties.